ERIC McKEEVER

 American baritone Eric McKeever has won consistent praise for his voice of “power and brilliance” (Chicago Tribune) and “considerable flexibility and a communicative presence enhanced by expressive, crystalline diction.”
 (Opera News)

-Recent and Upcoming: Marcello with Opera Columbus; the title role of Don Giovanni with Indianapolis Opera; concerts with Baltimore Concert Opera and OperaDeleware; the role of Papa-Daddy in Why I Live at the P.O. with UrbanArias; cover assignment in the title role of Gianni Schicchi with On Site Opera; Tebaldo in Giulietta e Romeo with Teatro Grattacielo; concerts with Opera on the James; and Leporello in Don Giovanni; and concerts with Opera on the James.
-This season includes Artist-in-Residence, a concert with Brian Stokes Mitchel and Don Alfonso with OperaDelaware; title role of Kaiser von Atlantis with On Site Opera; he is William Grant Still in Sanctuary Road with Penn Sq.
-Opera and returns to On Site to sing Michele in Il tabarro.
-He is Porgy at the Pablo Casals Festival in Puerto Rico this summer and next season he sings Mozart's Requiem with Princeton Symphony.
+Recent and Upcoming: Artist-in-Residence, a concert with Brian Stokes Mitchel and Don Alfonso with OperaDelaware; title role of Kaiser von Atlantis with On Site Opera; he is William Grant Still in Sanctuary Road with Penn Sq.
+Opera; sang Monterone and covered Rigoletto with Opera Columbus; and, returned to On Site to sing Michele in Il tabarro.
+He was guest soloist as Porgy at the Pablo Casals Festival in Puerto Rico this summer.
+This season includes Mozart's Requiem with Princeton Symphony; Monterone with OperaDelaware; and, a return to Opera Columbus in a reimagined Magic Flute in the role of Papa(geno) in The Temple

-On the concert stage he appeared as a soloist in Beethoven’s Symphony No. 9 with the New Albany Symphony, performed Bernstein’s Songfest with Skidmore College, returns to the Lebanon Philharmonic for Messiah and debuted with the Rhode Island Civic Chorale and Orchestra in Dave Brubeck’s The Gates of Justice.
+On the concert stage he appeared as a soloist in Beethoven’s Symphony No. 9 with the New Albany Symphony, performed Bernstein’s Songfest with Skidmore College, returned to the Lebanon Philharmonic for Messiah and debuted with the Rhode Island Civic Chorale and Orchestra in Dave Brubeck’s The Gates of Justice.
 An advocate for new music, he will perform excerpts from Aaron Siegel’s oratorio I will tell you the truth about this and sing and film The Promised Land: An Adirondack Folk Opera by Glen McClure.
+Mr. McKeever’s 2018-19 season included Sharpless in Madama Butterfly with Opera Columbus, David in L’amico Fritz with Baltimore Concert Opera, Germont in La traviata with Pacific Opera Project.

 Previous season for Mr. McKeever include his Anchorage Opera debut as Malatesta in Don Pasquale, joined the roster of New York City Opera covering the role of Jake Wallace in La Fanciulla del West and returned to Milwaukee’s Florentine Opera as the Speaker in The Magic Flute.
 He also performed the role of Charlie in Kamala Sankaram’s Looking at You at BRIC in Brooklyn.
 In the summer of 2018, Mr. McKeever debuted with Finger Lakes Opera singing Frank in Die Fledermaus, performed Adam Waters’ River of Freedom with the Chautauqua Institution and joined Salt Marsh Opera as a soloist in “Music at the Lighthouse.”